huggingface/datasets/datasets/c4/README.md

 ### Dataset Summary

 A colossal, cleaned version of Common Crawl's web crawl corpus.
-Based on Common Crawl dataset: "https://commoncrawl.org" Due to the overhead of cleaning the dataset, it is recommend you prepare it with a distributed service like Cloud Dataflow.
-More info at https://www.tensorflow.org/datasets/beam_datasets.
+Based on Common Crawl dataset: "https://commoncrawl.org"

 ### Supported Tasks and Leaderboards